Greece travel tips and advice

 Mail

-Post offices are open Monday to Friday from 7.30am to 2pm, though certain main branches are also open evenings and Saturday mornings.
+Post offices are open Monday to Friday from 7.30am to 2pm, though certain main branches also open evenings and Saturday mornings.
 Airmail letters take 3–7 days to reach the rest of Europe, 5–12 days to North America, a little longer for Australia and New Zealand.
-Postal rates for up to 20g are a uniform €0.75 to all overseas destinations.
-For a modest fee (about €3) you can shave a day or two off delivery time to any destination by using the express service (katepígonda).
-Registered (systiméno) delivery is also available for a similar amount but is slow unless coupled with express service.
-Stamps (grammatósima) are widely available at newsagents and other tourist shops.
+For a modest fee you can shave a day or two off delivery time to any destination by using the express service (katepígonda).
+Registered delivery (systiméno) is also available for a similar amount but is slow unless coupled with express service.
+Stamps (grammatósima) are widely available at newsagents and other tourist shops, often for a small surcharge.

 Parcels should (and often can) only be handled in the main provincial or county capitals.
 For non-EU/EEA destinations, always present your box open for inspection, and come prepared with tape and scissors.